 If you’re over 15% body fat, you need some work.
-You would be on enough carbohydrates to keep you performing at your best for games, but not enough to where it would negate weight loss.
+You would be on just enough carbohydrates to keep you performing at your best for games, but not enough to where it would damage your fat loss goals.
 An athlete who is at 15% body fat or more needs to work first on getting leaner.

-Going too low hurts performance in most athletes and going too high wouldn’t have any additional benefits going beyond your required energy output.
+Going too low hurts performance in most athletes, and going too high wouldn’t have any additional benefits going beyond your required energy output.

 Do we need to eat the same amount as the off-season during the season?